WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

 ## Binary Yarkovsky effect
 -----
-I discovered how the Yarkovsky effect affects the binary asteroids.
+We discovered how the Yarkovsky effect affects the binary asteroids.

 (1) The eclipse-induced thermal perturbation produces a net thermal force that moves the component towards the synchronous orbit where the spin period equals the orbital period.